-- Tighter lending standards has made a difference in the "flip" market.
+- Tighter lending standards have made a difference in the "flip" market.
 Lenders only finance 55 percent of the home's value.
 The "flipper" has to come up with the rest.
 During the subprime crisis, banks lent 80 percent or more.

 - The number of homes sold today is 20 percent below the pre-crash peak.
 There's only a four-month supply of homes available for sale.
 As a result, about 64 percent of Americans own their own homes, compared with 68 percent in 2007.

 - Home sales are lower because the recession clobbered young people's ability to start a career and buy homes.
-Faced with a poor job market, many furthered their education.
+Faced with a weak job market, many furthered their education.
 As a result, they are now burdened with school loans.
 That makes it less likely they can save enough to buy a home.
 That will keep demand down.

 - Home prices have outpaced income.
 The average income-to-housing cost ratio is 30 percent.
 In some metro areas, it's skyrocketed to 40 or 50 percent.
 Unfortunately, metro areas are also where the jobs are.
 That forces young people to pay more for rent to be close to a job that doesn't pay enough to buy a house.
-Thirty-two percent of home sales today are going to first time homebuyers, compared to 40 percent historically, says the NAR.
+Thirty-two percent of home sales today are going to first time homebuyers, compared to 40 percent historically, says the National Association of Realtors.
 Typically, this buyer is 32, earns $72,000, and pays $182,500 for a home.
 A two-income couple pays $208,500 on average.

 - Homeowners are not taking as much equity out of their homes.
 Home equity rose to $85 billion in 2006.
 It collapsed to less than $10 billion in 2010.
 It remained there until 2015.
 By 2017, it had only risen to $14 billion.
 Obamacare is one reason for that.
 Bankruptcy filings have fallen 50 percent since the ACA was passed.
 In 2010, 1.5 million people filed.
 In 2016, only 770,846 did.

 - Some people point that national housing prices have exceeded their 2006 peak.
 But once they are adjusted for 11 years of inflation, they are only at the 2004 level.
-Between 2012 and 2017, home prices have risen 6.5 percent a year on average.
+Between 2012 and 2017, home prices rose 6.5 percent a year on average.
 Between 2002 and 2006, they rose 7.5 percent annually.
 In 2005, they skyrocketed 16 percent.

-- Homebuilders focus on high end homes.
+- Homebuilders focus on high-end homes.
 New homes are larger and more expensive.
-The average size of a new single family home is almost 2,700 square feet.
+The average size of a new single-family home is almost 2,700 square feet.
 That compares to 2,500 square feet in 2006.

 Five Conditions That Could Cause a Collapse